rnabioco/rbi-website/content/home/hero.md

 +++

-The mission of the **RNA Bioscience Initiative** is to create and expand a vibrant center of discovery and innovation in RNA research, diagnostics, and therapy.
+The mission of the **RNA Bioscience Initiative** is to create and expand a vibrant center of discovery and innovation in RNA biology, diagnostics, and therapy.
 Our goal is to provide a fluid pipeline from basic to clinical RNA research at the [Anschutz Medical Campus](http://cuanschutz.edu).